Santa Rosa Medical Center: History

 The proposed 4-floor facility included over 100000 sqft of diagnostic and treatment space.
-Funding was acquired and construction began at the hospital's current Berryhill Road location in Milton, Florida.
+Funding was acquired and construction began at the hospital's current Berryhill Road location in Milton.
 The new $4.5 million, 153-bed county-owned facility opened in December 1972 with approximately 300 employees.
 In 1985, the county leased the management of the hospital to the for-profit corporation, Hospital Corporation of America, Inc. and the name was changed to the Santa Rosa Medical Center.
 Since then, the several firms have leased and managed the facility.
 The facility has been managed by CHS, since the company purchased Health Management Associates, Inc. in 2013.

 According to the hospital's website, the facility holds several accreditations and its employed physicians group, Santa Rosa Medical Group, offers multiple specialty care service lines, including: cardiology, urology, family medicine, obstetrics & gynecology, neurology, pulmonology, orthopedics, general surgery, allergy and ENT services.